CyberMind-FR/cybermind-fr.github.io/source/projects/index.md

 date: 2022-0220
 ---

+In the principles of support in innovative solutions of CyberSecurity and designs and developments based on free software...

-Currently, I am developing network security hardware, in partnership with CrowdSec and GlobalScaleTechnologies.
+CyberMind is currently developing security network hardware, in partnership with CrowdSec and GlobalScaleTechnologies.